 When you do a virtual inspection, make sure that you take control and are not dictated by the agent whose main aim is to close the deal.
 After the initial walkthrough of the house, ask your agent or seller to show you the areas that you want to inspect further.
 In some instances, they might try to showcase certain parts of the house to shift your attention.

 To help you scrutinize the house further, ask your agent to send additional pictures and videos after a virtual home inspection.
 You can request footage and photos of the areas that you want to see more of.
-If there are unresolved issues, you may want to consider visiting the property yourself.
+You may want to consider visiting the property yourself if there are unresolved issues.

 Will virtual home inspection become part of the new normal?

 It looks unlikely that virtual tours will replace physical and private inspections in the future.
 A physical visit remains a reliable way to influence a buyer’s decision on a listed property that involves a big cash outlay.
-Such a decision impacts not only on financial aspect but also how the buyer and his/her family’s living conditions in the coming months and years.
+Such a decision impacts not only financial aspects such as property taxes or mortgage loans but also how the buyer and his/her family’s living conditions in the coming months and years.